plomek/Axon-Robot/README.md

   <img src="/.github/2.jpg" alt="Axon CAD Design" width="400"/>
 </div>

+Robot wiering:
+The robot is controlled by a Raspberry Pi through a web interface or voice commands.
+These commands are sent to four ESP32 modules.
+Each ESP32 receives its specific command and performs an action, such as changing the eye color.
+While it's possible to use 3 or even 2 ESP32 modules with the right code, we're using 4 because it was easier to split the code this way.
+Each ESP32 controls a different part of the robot:
+1.Head servo and LED
+2.Robot driving
+3.Arm servos
+4.Arm motors with limit switches. (experimental—right now, the encoders don't work well with all four motors at once, so it relies on timers and limit switches, which don't always work perfectly).

 ## Parts List
 3D Printer:
-Neptune 4 Max
+Recomended Neptune 4 Max preferably with a 0.8mm or 0.6mm nozzle for larger parts or any other 420mmx420mmx480mm or larger printer.
+You should be able to still print it on a smaller pritner by redesigning some parts or splitting prints in to multiple parts

 Stepper Motor & Drivers:
-Stepper Motor (2 unit)
+2x Nema 17 Stepper Motor for driving
-Stepper Motor Drivers (2 units)
+2x Stepper Motor Drivers eg. TMC2209 V1.3

 Microcontrollers & Boards:
 ESP32 Development Boards (4 units)
-RPI4 (1 unit)
+RPI4 or newer

-Power & Battery Management:
-Battery Management System (BMS)/Balancer (1 unit)
-Charge Indicator (1 unit, sourced from Aliexpress) Cytron Motor Drivers (2 units)
-Power Converters (2 units, from Aliexpress)

 Filament & 3D Printing Materials:
 Esun PLA+ Filament, White (+-7 kg)
-Esun PLA+ Filament, Additional (2 kg, grey)
-TPU Filament (250 g)
+Esun PLA+ Filament, Additional (2 kg, grey) optional TPU Filament for tires (250 g)

 Structural & Mechanical Components:
-Rotary Wheel (75 mm diameter)
-Aluminum Profiles 20x20 with Screws (for frame assembly) Deburring Tool
+Rotary Wheel (75 mm diameter) 53mm x 40mm mounting hole spacing Aluminum Profile 20mmx20mm lenght 1040mm and some way to mount it to the bottom like metal plate and corner brackets

 Sensors & Accessories:
-Touch Sensor Module(s)
+raspberry pi camera v3 wide
 Ultrasonic Sensor
-Level Shifters (4 units)
-Breadboards and Connecting Cables (various lengths for ESP32 accessories)

-Connectors & Cables:
-XT60 Connector Pairs (5 pairs)
+Breadboards and cables various lengths (crimping your own longer cables eg.with 22awg wire and a cable crimper is recomended)

+Power Components:
+XT60 Connectors for charging
 AWG12 Cable – Black (2 meters)
 AWG12 Cable – Red (2 meters)
+3s5p li-ion battery LG 18650 MJ1
+any 3s+ liion Battery charger - hota d6 pro
+Power distribiution board
+Led power switch
+li-ion battery indicator
+Multiple step up and step down converters:
+5V for raspberry pi and servos...
+12V for stepper motors
+24V for arm motors
+3.3V or 5V for esp32
+Any Battery Management System (BMS)/Balancer
+2x Cytron MDD10A 2 channel motor driver

-Servo Motors:
+Motors:
-Servo Motor, 13 kg torque (full metal gear)
-Servo Motor, 35 kg torque (8 units DS3235 variant)
+1x Servo Motor, 13 kg torque (full metal gear) for head 8x Servo Motor, blue 35kg torque DS3235 for arms
 Servo Connectors and Crimping Tool

-Additional Motors & Converters:
-B-Smart Motors (4 units 60 kg torque, form aliexpress) we recommend pay little bit more and redesing it for 60-70kg servos
+4x Bringsmart A58SW-555B geared motor with encoders

 Miscellaneous Hardware:
-Magnetic Inserts and Small Fasteners (M series inserts) Small Bearings or 4 mm Balls (for mechanical assemblies; quantity as needed) Elastic Paracord
+Magnetic Inserts and Small Fasteners (M series inserts) Elastic Paracord for hand fishing wire for hand
-Magnets (approximately 70 units; specifications as needed) LG MJ1 Components (15 units; 3s5p)
+50x Neodymium magnets 8mmx2mm
+Heat-Shrink Tape and ca glue or hotglue

 Audio & Visual Components:
-Wireless Microphone – Hollyland Lark M1 Solo Touchscreen LCD – 10.1″ IPS, 1024×600 resolution
+any wireless usb – Hollyland Lark M1 Solo
+Waveshare Touchscreen LCD – 10.1″ IPS, 1024×600 resolution
-Camera Module – Raspberry Camera v3
-HDMI Adapter and Connector
+90 degree HDMI Adapter cable

-Adhesives & Fastening Tools:
-Heat-Shrink Tape and Adhesive
-Soldering/Crimping Tools (for connectors)

-Other Consumables:
-Bungee Cord (5 m) to make working fingers

----

-For more details, updates, or to get involved, check out our GitHub repository.
-Let’s build the future of open-source humanoid AI robotics together!